What is the density of water lb/ft3?

-We also want to tell you a little about special tool for calculating density of liquids without making any calculations on your own.
-What is it?
-This tool is a hydrometer.
-It looks similar to a thermometer.
-The hydrometer has a bulb at one end to make it floats.
+And how can you just check the density of water without making any calculations on your own?
+We want to tell you a little about a special tool, that is about a hydrometer.
+It looks similar to a thermometer, but the hydrometer has a bulb at one end to make it float on the water.

 How to use a hydrometer?
-Just lower the hydrometer in a liquid until it is floating on its own.
+Just lower the hydrometer in water until it is floating on its own.
 Remember – do it gently and slowly.
-Then check where the liquid ends and read the number.
-It will be the density of this liquid.
+Then check where the water ends and read the number.
+It will be the density of water.

 The hydrometer will be the perfect tool for those of you who do not like calculating on your own.
 Checking the volume using the hydrometer can be also a good fun for children.

-At the end we gathered for you the most important information in a nutshell.
+But we have a little gift for you at the end.
+What is it?
+A little FAQ section.
+We gathered here for you the most important information in a nutshell.
 It can be a quick reminder too.
 Have a look:

 - What is the definition of a density?
-The density of a substance is its mass per unit volume.
+The density of water is its mass per unit volume.

-- What is a formula for calculating density of a substance?
+- What is a formula for calculating density of water?
 The formula is: ρ = m/V.

 Do you want to know a little about water density in other units?
 Check also our other articles, for instance, about the water density g/cm3.